 I can’t find any information about how much it is costing Gucci to commission the various artists to develop their artistic interpretations, but presumably these are one-off charges with the additional on-going staff costs to manage the social media campaigns.

 The quality and innovation behind this campaign means that very little effort is required to allow these memes to spread from user to user in these social environments.
-To reach these users with conventional print and TV campaigns is likely to be far higher, and if John Wanamaker is to be believed, half of those costs would be wasted anyway!
+To reach these users with conventional campaigns using the printing industry and TV advertising is likely to cost far more, and if John Wanamaker is to be believed, half of those costs would be wasted anyway!

 This creative approach to marketing that so successfully embraces the virality and consumer penetration of social media is having a dramatic impact on the figures that really count – turnover and profit.